multiversx/mx-docs/docs/integrators/querying-the-blockchain.md

 The **process status** of a transaction indicates whether a transaction has been processed successfully or not.

 :::note
-The _process_ status is, generally speaking, useful for integrators that are interested into smart contract interactions.
+The _process_ status is, generally speaking, useful for integrators that are interested in smart contract interactions.
 :::

 :::note